kiksotik/hdc/README.md

 	or otherwise is also up to the device developer to decide.

 - Logging
-  - Each ``feature`` has its own logger, which the proxy-class can seamlessly map into the native logging infrastructure of the host.
+  - Each ``feature`` has its own logger, such that the firmware can emit log entries, which the proxy-classes can seamlessly map into the native logging infrastructure of the host software.
     - Logging directly from the firmware to the host software provides an incredibly powerful tool to debug and troubleshoot issues, without any need for any JTAG or SWD probes.

-  - Hosts can tune the log verbosity in a similar manner as python handles [logging levels](https://docs.python.org/3/library/logging.html#logging-levels).
+  - Hosts can tune the verbosity of each individual ``feature``, in a similar manner as python handles [logging levels](https://docs.python.org/3/library/logging.html#logging-levels).

 - Feature states